 To promote the 1.5 °C lifestyle three local governments in Japan have formulated unique toolkits.

 In Itabashi Wards, nine environmentally friendly initiatives – the ‘Eco Action 9’ – are providing digital diagnostic tools to facilitate eco-friendly actions.

 Itabashi is emphasizing to residents that adopting a 1.5 °C lifestyle can be as simple as switching off the TV when you’re not watching or turning off unnecessary lights and buying energy-saving LED bulbs instead of conventional ones.
 They are making the point that small actions matter when scaled up across society.

-Sapporo City distributed an Eco-Life checklist that outlines easily implementable, eco-friendly behaviors such as “Get up and go to bed earlier!”, “Reduce TV watching and game playing time” etc., to all elementary and junior high school students.
-Students are encouraged to adopt these eco-friendly behaviors at home during the summer and winter vacations.
-The aim of the checklist is to foster eco-friendly thinking and action among children in a playful and accessible manner, while gathering new momentum for the 1.5 °C lifestyle
+Sapporo City distributed an Eco-Life checklist that outlines easily implementable, eco-friendly behaviours such as “Get up and go to bed earlier!”, “Reduce TV watching and game playing time” etc., to all elementary and junior high school students.
+Students are encouraged to adopt these eco-friendly behaviours at home during the summer and winter vacations.
+The aim of the checklist is to foster eco-friendly thinking and action among children in a playful and accessible manner while gathering new momentum for the 1.5 °C lifestyle

 Sapporo City’s 2021 motto is ‘Let’s aim for a zero-carbon city!’.
 In addition to the Eco-life checklist tool, the city is working on energy-saving initiatives and on supporting local production for local consumption, as well as awareness raising on issues of global warming and climate change.